Bucky24/database/README.md

 |---|---|
 | ASC | Indicates it should be ordered ascending |
 | DESC | Indicates that it should be ordered descending |

-### initTable
+### init

-The `initTable` method performs the work to setup the table with given fields in your chosen database.
+The `init` method performs the work to setup the table with given fields in your chosen database.
 It returns a promise that must resolve before any other methods are safe to call.

 ### get

 The get method takes in an ID and returns the data object associated with that ID (if it exists).